2024 OFFSHORE EMERGENCY MEDICINE

-This 3 day class will be held at The Historic Inns of Annapolis (58 State Circle, Annapolis, MD) from 8:00 am to 5:00 pm each day.
+This 3 day class will be held at The Fleet Reserve Club (100 Compromise Street, Annapolis, MD) from 8:00 am to 5:00 pm each day.

 Offshore Emergency Medicine offers relevant and practical training for the largest and most remote wilderness on earth.
 The course will emphasize the understanding of body systems and principles of care to best prepare the medical officer to improvise and adapt to the infinite variety of challenges that the open sea can present.
 It is designed for voyaging sailors as well as professional mariners.